flutterwtf/Suggest-a-Feature/example/README.md

 # Suggest a Feature example

 This is an example of how to use Suggest a Feature package.
-Please check 'main.dart' in a 'lib' folder.
+Please check 'main.dart' in 'lib' folder.